sphynx79/functional-light-service/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Huge thanks to the [contributors](https://github.com/adomokos/light-service/graphs/contributors)!
+Huge thanks to the [contributors](https://github.com/sphynx79/functional-light-service/graphs/contributors)!

-## Release Notes
+## Changelog
-Follow the release notes in this [document](https://github.com/adomokos/light-service/blob/master/RELEASES.md).
+Follow the changelog in this [document](https://github.com/sphynx79/functional-light-service/blob/master/CHANGELOG.md).

+## Thank You

+A very special thank you to [Attila Domokos](https://github.com/adomokos) for his fantastic work on [LightService](https://github.com/adomokos/light-service).
+A very special thank you to [Piotr Zolnierek](https://github.com/pzol) for his fantastic work on [Deterministic](https://github.com/pzol/deterministic).
+FunctionalLightService is inspired heavily by the concepts put to code by Attila and add some functionality taken from the excellent work of mario Piotr.

 ## License
 FunctionalLightService is released under the [MIT License](http://www.opensource.org/licenses/MIT).